 So what happens if you miss a payment or don’t pay off the balance in time?

-"This isn't a 0% loan until the end of the promotional period," says Lauren Bowne, staff attorney for Consumers Union.
-"The interest is actually accruing, and the bank is just waiving the interest payments."
+“This isn’t a zero percent loan until the end of the promotional period,” says Lauren Bowne, staff attorney for Consumers Union.
+“The interest is actually accruing, and the bank is just waiving the interest payments.”

-That can become a huge problem, as the interest rate on deferred-interest credit cards "is generally around 25%," according to the CPFB.
+That can quickly swell your debt, as the interest rate on deferred-interest credit cards is generally around 25%, according to the CPFB.
 That's about 8 percentage points higher than the average variable rate on traditional credit cards of 16.49 percent.

-What's more, fewer consumers are paying these loans off during the promotional period, the CPFB found.
+What's more, fewer consumers are paying these loans off during the promotional period, the CFPB found.
 For 6- and 12-month offers accepted in 2013, cardholders paid off about 75% on time, down from nearly 80% for similar offers originated in 2010.

 Consumers with poor credit scores fared worse: Less than half paid their balance off before the end of the promotional period.

 Many times, that available line of credit on your new card is equal to the total you’re purchasing, Bowne says.

 So, in essence, “you’re opening up a maxed-out credit card, which doesn’t look good on your credit report,” she says.